 - Believing the first draft must be a finished product

 - Feeling comfortable with intuitive knowing but having a hard time putting that into language.
 Sometimes it’s a matter of writing descriptions of inner images and feelings and letting this start the flow of words

 - Other issues, unique to you

 The list of issues on this page is by no means complete.
 If yours is one I haven’t covered, call me at 415.271.2350 to discuss its possible treatment.

 My Creative Background

-Before I became a psychologist, I enjoyed an award-winning career as a marketing writer, editor and communications consultant.
+Before I became a psychologist, I enjoyed an award-winning career as a marketing writer, editor and communication consultant.
 In this role, I often collaborated with other creative professionals, including graphic designers, video producers and webmasters.
-In undergraduate school, I was a fine arts minor, something I thoroughly enjoyed, along with teaching myself to play guitar.
 I’ve taught classes in proposal writing and have coached students in writing their doctoral dissertations, where the most important objective is to get it done!

 To schedule a first appointment please select this link.